March 16, 2020

 Visit jakehaws.com for more info.

-Visit jakehaws.com for more.
+Visit jakehaws.com for more music and podcast episodes.

 In this episode, I sit down with singer/songwriter Cody Butler (aka The Boy and His Dog aka Cody Francis).
 He plays some tunes and we talk about his musical endeavors and life.
 We also collaborate on a song together called "Moving Forward," which is about a father watching his daughter grow up.

 Visit jakehaws.com for lyrics and free download of the song.

 In this week's episode, I highlight a song from my "50 Songs in 50 Weeks" series, influenced by the gloomy sounds of Nirvana's unplugged performance of "Something In The Way."